g-anico/simpleBB/README.md

-# simplebb
+# simpleBB

-> A simple, light, old-school message board written in node.js.
+> A simple, light, old-school message board written in node.js, following the KISS(Keep It Simple, Stupid) philosophy.

 ## Table of Contents